parisainthestars/compressed-sensing-assignments/HW3-sensing-matrices-sparse-recovery/README.md

   <img src="figures/frequency_sparse_sampling_comparison_s25.png" width="750"/>
 </p>

 **Figure 4.** Frequency-sparse recovery experiment with $S = 25$.
-Increasing the sparsity level makes the recovery problem much more difficult, and the success rate drops sharply.
+In this harder setting, all tested sampling methods have nearly zero recovery success, showing that increasing the sparsity level makes the recovery problem much more difficult.

 ## Key Takeaways